Iptysam/Math-magicians/README.md

 # Math Magicians

 > You will set up the environment and tools needed to develop a React application.
+> You will develop a React component that will hold the core functionality: a calculator.

 ## Built With